Hopefully-Abysmal/The60DayRunway/README.md

 Revolutionize // reform the education system as we know it.
 We are in a time of misinformation, fear, and turmoil; now is better than any other time to make a change so thats what we are doing.

-Specifically: "Make Academia Great Again" by processing and centralizing knowledge on a publically owned platorm (DO2E // [[Building a Better Future Through Business and AI Application|SCOOL]] // The Creostic Academia) with the aim of decentralizing the tools to access and utilize knowledge in general.
+Specifically: "Make Academia Great Again" by processing and centralizing knowledge on a publically owned platorm ([DO2E // SCOOL // The Creostic Academia](https://github.com/Hopefully-Abysmal/The60DayRunway/blob/main/6%20-%20Projects/Outreach/Building%20a%20Better%20Future%20Through%20Business%20and%20AI%20Application.md)) with the aim of decentralizing the tools to access and utilize knowledge in general.
 The end goal is to create a marketplace of intellectual acceleration methods and strategies; we believe that people can think for themselves and want to ensure that is a secure statement.

 ## Why?